yuanchaiyc/Ling471/syllabus.md

   <summary>Click to expand</summary>

 In this class, we offer you <b>extended office hours</b>, because you will face technical issues with which every person needs help, when they come across them the first few times.
 While the usual expectation applies, that you come to the office hours with a <b>specific issue</b> and show your work (demonstrate that you have made some effort already), remember that there is <b>no expectation</b> that your issue needs to be particularly complex or advanced.
-Most technical issues are simple but can take hours to figure out if you see them for the first time. <b>Use the extended office hours.</b>
+Many technical issues are simple but can take hours to figure out if you see them for the first time. <b>Use the extended office hours.</b>
 </details>

 ### Asking questions on the Discussion Boards ###